 Base Cultural Awareness

-Currently, UOW offers a host of Aboriginal based courses and subjects scattered through its University offerings.
-Many have been recognised as best practice in their respective fields.
-All are designed to lead to a deep cultural awareness of Aboriginal and Torres Strait Islander peoples.
-Such subjects and courses, offered in all Faculties, have strong cultural underpinnings and prepare students for disciplines in which graduates will be working with Aboriginal peoples.
+UOW have an extensive number of courses and subjects embedded throughout its degrees within all faculties.
+Many of which have been recognised as best practice in their respective fields and are designed to lead to a deep cultural awareness of Aboriginal and Torres Strait Islander peoples.
+Such subjects and courses, offered in all faculties, have strong cultural underpinnings and prepare students for disciplines in which graduates will be working with Aboriginal peoples.
 UOW’s Jindaola subjects also provide another layer of cultural awareness, with embedded Aboriginal knowledge’s and perspectives that are available for students to enrol in throughout their academic journeys.